rtmigo/dmk_py/README.md

 `ksf` encrypts individual data entries.
 Entries are files or strings.
 Entries can be added, updated and removed.

-Entries are identified with **secret names**.
-Knowing the secret name of an entry, you can access the data of that particular entry.
+Entries are identified with **codenames**.
+Knowing the codename of an entry, you can access the data of that particular entry.

 There is no way to decrypt the entire storage or even find out its contents.
 There is no master password and no table of contents.